Standardized Testing Requirements

-Babson requires all applicants to submit scores from standardized tests.
-Applicants must take the SAT or the ACT exam.
-For students who have taken either the SAT or ACT more than once, Babson will superscore (use the best individual section scores) in reviewing their application.
+If you have taken the SAT or ACT more than once, Babson will superscore—use the best individual section scores—in reviewing your application.
 Babson College does not require the optional writing section on either the SAT or ACT.
 SAT II subject tests are not required.
-Babson's reporting code is 3075.